-In 1978, during rehearsals for the inaugural York Early Music Festival, Fox met a fellow tenor, Roger Heaton, rather better known as a clarinettist.
+In 1978, during rehearsals for the inaugural York Early Music Festival, Christopher Fox met a fellow tenor, Roger Heaton, rather better known as a clarinettist.
 They began a close collaboration and it was at Heaton’s suggestion that Fox went to the Darmstadt Ferienkurse for the first time in 1982.
 The succès de scandale of Fox’s DaNCE (1980), performed at Heaton’s instigation during the Ferienkurse, led to many further opportunities in Germany (including a DAAD Berliner Künstlerprogramm residency in 1987) and elsewhere in continental Europe.
-Similar close working relationships have continued to be a feature of Fox’s life as a composer, with collaborators such as the pianist Ian Pace, the soprano Elizabeth Hilliard, the clarinettist Heather Roche and the ensembles Apartment House, EXAUDI, The Clerks and the Ives Ensemble.
+Similar close working relationships have continued to be a feature of Christopher Fox’s life as a composer, with collaborators such as the pianist Ian Pace, the soprano Elizabeth Hilliard, the clarinettist Heather Roche and the ensembles Apartment House, EXAUDI, The Clerks and the Ives Ensemble.

 As well as composing, Fox has earned a living as a lecturer, teaching art and media history in the Art School of Bradford College for 10 years, before joining the music departments of the University of Huddersfield and, more recently, Brunel University London.
 He is now Emeritus Professor of Music at Brunel University and Visiting Professor of Music at the University of York.
-He edits the journal TEMPO and writes about music, producing newspaper features, radio scripts, musicological journal articles and book chapters, and editing books on Michael Finnissy and the history of the Darmstadt Ferienkurse.
+He edits the journal TEMPO and writes about music, producing newspaper features, radio scripts, musicological journal articles and book chapters, as well as editing books on Michael Finnissy and the history of the Darmstadt Ferienkurse.
 Recordings of his works are to be found on many different labels and publication of his music is by Composers Edition and his own imprint, the Fox Edition.
 In November 2021 he was elected to be a member of the Akademie der Künste, Berlin.